omar-polo/gmid/README.md

     make regress

 to start the suite.
-Keep in mind that the suit will create files inside the `regress` directory and bind the 10965 port.
+Keep in mind that the suite will create files inside the `regress` directory and bind the 10965 port.